Calamaro82/TestAutomation/ReadMe.md

 ### Reports

-The test results are saved in an xml file called **TestResult.xml** to ease their reading I included a tool that converts the xml file into an html report.
-To run it type:
+By default, the test results are saved in an xml file called **TestResult.xml**.
+To make reading the test results easier the project includes a tool that converts the xml file into an html report.
+To generate the report type:

 	extent -i <InputTestResultsFile> -o <outputFolderPath>